Market Philosophy

 Because they're selling delivery — and delivery has a ceiling built into it that no amount of hustle can break through.

 This is the Connector Thesis.
-It's the thing I wish someone had told me when I was grinding Upwork at 2am.
 It's the reason myoProcess hit $192K/month while operators with sharper skills, better networks, and more experience are still stuck at $10K.
-And it's the architecture underneath everything we're building at Connector OS.
+It's the architecture underneath everything we're building at Connector OS.
+And it's what I couldn't see when I was grinding Upwork at 2am in Limassol — because the game I was playing didn't permit the view.

 The delivery trap